CSV export: option to export selected or all columns

 Related to #1190 which tracked a similar problem with PDFs

-#2 Updated by Curtis Stewart almost 8 years ago
+#2 Updated by Curtis Stewart about 8 years ago

 If I may, I request that feature.